ptrmcl/ptrmcl.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I'm a Master's student at the [Paul G. Allen School of Computer Science & Engineering](https://www.cs.washington.edu/) at the [University of Washington](https://www.washington.edu/) in Seattle.
-I work with [Prof. Ira Kemelmacher-Shlizerman](https://www.irakemelmacher.com/) and [Dr. Soumyadip Sengupta](https://homes.cs.washington.edu/~soumya91/) in [GRAIL](https://grail.cs.washington.edu/).
+I'm an incoming Ph.D.
+Student at [Cornell CS](https://www.cs.cornell.edu/).

+Previously, I was a Master's student at the [Paul G. Allen School of Computer Science & Engineering](https://www.cs.washington.edu/) at the [University of Washington](https://www.washington.edu/) in Seattle, where I worked in [GRAIL](https://grail.cs.washington.edu/).
 I also completed my undergraduate degree (2018-2021) in computer engineering at the Allen School.

-I'm currently a Research Intern at [Runway](https://runwayml.com/) (they're hiring!), working to create improved, interactive virtual green-screening algorithms using machine learning.
+I recently also completed a research internship at [Runway](https://runwayml.com/) (they're hiring!), where I led efforts to create improved, interactive virtual green-screening algorithms using machine learning.

-<mark>I'm looking to start a Ph.D. in this and related areas beginning Fall 2022!
-Please reach out to me via email or Twitter DM (below) if I seem like a good fit.</mark>
+My general interests lie at the intersection of computer graphics, vision, and machine learning, where I aim to create powerful tools and put them into the hands of content creators around the globe.